 The Western Retail Lumber Association Inc. today is comprised of about 1,200 member firms involved in the building supply industry on the prairies.
 WRLA represents the interests of members in Manitoba, Saskatchewan, Alberta, British Columbia, Northwest Territories, NW Ontario, Yukon and Nunavut, providing a forum for the exchange of ideas and information in the industry.
-The WRLA office is located at 300-95 Cole Ave in Winnipeg, Manitoba and is staffed by five full-time employees.
+The WRLA office is located at 300-95 Cole Ave in Winnipeg, Manitoba and is staffed by eight full-time employees.
 Association business is managed by a thirteen-member Board of Directors, which includes a five-member executive.NOW

 In 1999 the title Mr. Lumberman Award was renamed to reflect the changing industry and becomes known as the WRLA Industry Achievement Award.1990

 The 1980s brought new challenges to the retail industry, with the introduction of metric measure, proposed changes to the Federal Sales Tax and successive postal rate increases.
 The association has been active in all legislation affecting the industry.

 But, 1981 also saw the demise of the Retail Lumbermen’s Mutual Fire Insurance.
 It was forced to close its doors due to increased competition and a decreasing insurance base.